-5.4.8 Updating Expired SSL Certificates
+5.3.4.7 Updating Expired SSL Certificates

 Certificates generated by the SSL Everywhere central configuration expire after one year.
 The expiration date for a certificate is listed in the SSL status report.
-For more information about how to run an SSL report, see Section 5.4.6, "Confirming SSL Status".
+For more information about how to run an SSL report, see Section 5.3.4.6, "Confirming SSL Status Using the MBean Browser".
 For an example of the certificate expiration message that is displayed, see Example 5-1, "Sample SSL Report Output".

-To replace a certificate that is about to expire, generate new certificates by following the steps in Section 5.4.2, "Generating the SSL Certificates" and restart the Oracle Business Intelligence components.
+To replace a certificate that is about to expire, generate new certificates by following the steps in Section 5.3.4.2, "Generating the SSL Certificates" and restart the Oracle Business Intelligence components.

-5.5 Additional SSL Configuration Options
+5.4 Additional SSL Configuration Options